mjahore/YouTube_DPD/README.md

 The YouTube miniseries can be viewed at: https://www.youtube.com/playlist?list=PLx9F_EFL1lVaAqnF-k091LjhjGvC0pLOq

 This source is laid out to mirror the progress that is made in each video.
 The final, full code is contained in the Final_Code/ subdirectory of this repository.
 I've made every attempt to make the code as readable as possible with ample comments.
+I also did a little bit of optimization on the code in Advanced_Code/ to make it a little bit more general purpose.

 ## Video 1: